Handling Events

 Loading...

-If your component is updating for other reasons, you can use the special property $static to prevent the input element from updating.
+If your component needs to update for other reasons, you can use the special copy prop to prevent the input element from updating.
+The copy prop is a boolean which prevents an element and children from rerendering.

 import {renderer} from "@b9g/crank/dom";